DGCLab/PERREO-Pipeline/README.md

 | SRR14506660     | reverse      | ESO       |
 | SRR14506859     | reverse      | HC        |

-If the user is unsure about the library strandedness, they can include a random type (forward/reverse) and decide later by applying specific software to infer strandedness, such as infer_experiment.py or check_for_strandedness.
-However, in this case, the user cannot perform extra trimming, as the trimGC.py script requires strandedness to trim the reads.
+If the user is unsure about the library strandedness, they can include a random type (forward/reverse) and decide later by applying specific software to infer strandedness.
 If data belong to more than two experimental conditions and the batch effect cause is known, an additional column called "batch" must be included in the samplesheet to indicate the origin batch.

 For example: If samples come from different hospitals, this column should be included, and the hospital of origin must be indicated for each sample.